Install

 What Comment

-Qlik Sense Enterprise on Windows Mandatory.
-Butler is developed with client-managed Qlik Sense Enterprise on Windows (QSEoW) in mind.
+Qlik Sense Enterprise on Windows Most Butler features target client-managed Qlik Sense Enterprise on Windows (QSEoW).

 Butler executable Mandatory.
 A Butler executable of some kind.
 This would be a) a stand-alone binary for the operating system you plan to use, b) a Docker image from which a Butler container can be created or c) the Butler source code plus Node.js installed.